 Section 172(c)(7) requires the SIP to meet the applicable provisions of section 110(a)(2).
-As noted above, we believe the Ohio SIP meets the requirements of section 110(a)(2) for purposes of redesignation.
+As noted above, we have determined the Ohio SIP meets the requirements of section 110(a)(2) for purposes of redesignation.

 ii.
-Section 176 Conformity Requirements
+Part A Section 176 Conformity Requirements

-Section 176(c) of the CAA requires states to establish criteria and procedures to ensure that Federally supported or funded projects conform to the air quality planning goals in the applicable SIP.
-The requirement to determine conformity applies to transportation plans, programs and projects that are developed, funded or approved under title 23 of the United States Code (U.S.C.) and the Federal Transit Act (transportation conformity) as well as to all other Federally supported or funded projects (general conformity).
+Section 176(c) of the CAA requires states to establish criteria and procedures to ensure that federally supported or funded projects conform to the air quality planning goals in the applicable SIP.
+The requirement to determine conformity applies to transportation plans, programs and projects that are developed, funded or approved under title 23 of the United States Code (U.S.C.) and the Federal Transit Act (transportation conformity) as well as to all other federally supported or funded projects (general conformity).
 State transportation conformity SIP revisions must be consistent with Federal conformity regulations relating to consultation, enforcement and enforceability that EPA promulgated pursuant to its authority under the CAA.

-EPA interprets the conformity SIP requirements 5 as not applying for purposes of evaluating a redesignation request under section 107(d) because state conformity rules are still required after redesignation and Federal conformity rules apply where state conformity rules have not been approved.
+EPA interprets the conformity SIP requirements 4 as not applying for purposes of evaluating a redesignation request under section 107(d) because state conformity rules are still required after redesignation and Federal conformity rules apply where state conformity rules have not been approved.
 See Wall v.
-EPA, 265 F.3d 426 (6th Cir.
-2001) (upholding this interpretation); see also 60 FR 62748 (December 7, 1995) (redesignation of Tampa, Florida).
-Nonetheless, Ohio has an approved conformity SIP for the Columbus area.
-See 80 FR 11133 (March 2, 2015).
+EPA, 265 F.3d iii.
+Part D Subpart 2 Section 182(a) Requirements

-5CAA section 176(c)(4)(E) requires states to submit revisions to their SIPs to reflect certain Federal criteria and procedures for determining transportation conformity.
-Transportation iii.
-Section 182(a) Requirements
+4CAA section 176(c)(4)(E) requires states to submit revisions to their SIPs to reflect certain Federal criteria and procedures for determining transportation conformity.
+Transportation conformity SIPs are different from SIPs requiring the development of Motor Vehicle Emission Budgets (MVEBs), such as control strategy SIPs and maintenance plans.